The signature of the Ricci curvature of left invariant Riemannian metrics on 4-dimensional Lie groups: The main results

 Note that the set of inner products on a given $n$-dimensional Lie algebra $\mathfrak{g}$ has dimension $n(n+1)/2$.
 This set could be reduced with using of the automorphism group of $\mathfrak{g}$ (see e.g. \cite{Jen2}).
 In the $4$-dimensional case, after this reduction we get the space of ``representative'' inner products of dimension $\leq 6=10-4$.
 The classification, up to the action of the automorphism group, of the inner products on all $4$-dimensional Lie algebras is obtained in the paper \cite{Fis}.
 Therefore, for a given $4$-dimensional Lie group (Lie algebra), our original problem could be reduced to the study of the signature of some $4\times 4$ symmetric matrix (the matrix of the Ricci operator in a suitable orthonormal basis), which depends on $\leq 6$ parameters.

-In Table 2, we present the classification of $4$-dimensinal Lie algebras obtained by G.M.
+In Table 2, we present the classification of $4$-dimensional Lie algebras obtained by G.M.
 Mubarakzyanov \cite{Mub} (see also \cite{Patera, Fis, DG, ABDO}).
-Now we can formulate our main results.
+Now we can formulate our main results (it should be noted that some partial results in this direction were obtained also in the paper \cite{Chen} of D.~Chen).

-\begin{theorem}[\cite{KremNik}] Let $\mathfrak{g}$ be a unimodular $4$-dimensional Lie algebra from Table 2, $s$ a signature from Table 1.
+\begin{theorem}[\cite{KremNik}] Let $\mathfrak{g}$ be a unimodular $4$-dimensional Lie algebra from Table 2, $s$ be an arbitrary signature from Table 1.
 Then $s$ can be realized as the signature of the Ricci operator for some inner product on $\mathfrak{g}$ if and only if there is the sign ``+'' in the entry of Table 3, corresponding to the Lie algebra $\mathfrak{g}$ and the signature $s$. \end{theorem}

 \begin{cor}[\cite{KremNik}] The signatures $(-,-,-,-)$, $(-,-,-,0)$, $(-,-,0,0)$, $(0,0,+,+)$ and $(+,+,+,+)$ are not the signatures of the Ricci operators for left-invariant Riemannian metrics on $4$-dimensional univodular Lie groups. \end{cor}